Tenderly/tenderly-examples/uniswap-factory-pool-monitoring/README.md

 ## Step 3: Adding the ACCESS-KEY to Secrets

 - Navigate to the Web3 Actions page on your Tenderly dashboard
-- Go to the Secrets tab
+- Go to the `Secrets` tab
-- Add a new secret with the key ACCESS-KEY and the value of your actual access key
+- Add a new secret with the key `ACCESS-KEY` and the value of your actual access key

-## Step 4: Deploying with Tenderly CLI
+## Step 4: Deploying Web3 Action

 - Open a terminal and navigate to your project directory
 - Run the following command to deploy your actions: